danforthcenter/plantcv/docs/Points.md

     - figsize - Interactive plot figure size (default = (12,6))

 - **Context:**
-    - Used to define coordinates for custom polygon region(s) of interest.
-Output of this function works upstream of the
+    - Used to define a list of coordinates of interest.
     - For example the [`pcv.roi.custom`](roi_custom.md) function defines a polygon Region of Interest based on a list of vertices, which can be labor intensive to define but is streamlined with the ability to click for point collection.
     - The list of vertices output has also shown to be helpful while using [pcv.roi.multi](roi_multi.md) in cases where centers are defined with a custom list of vertices.
 - **Example use:**